SkyPierIO/skypier-vpn/README.md

     sudo ./install.sh
     ```

-## 🛠️ Advancec Usage
+## 🛠️ Advanced Usage

 ### Configuration

-A configuration file is created at first laucnh.
+A configuration file is created at first launch.
 But you can also start with your own configuration.
 Edit the `config.json` file to set up your VPN configuration.
 Example:

 ```json
 {